marawat/DailyJournal/README.md

 Challenges: Write about any difficulties or challenges you faced during the day
 >Challenges were lots of meetings
-> Flowing in emotional state for long during the day..
+Flowing in emotional state for long during the day..

-Self-Reflection: Take time to reflect on your thoughts, beliefs, and values Thoughts were i just sit and someone cooks for me...thoughts are i will do work and stocks and michevous funs
+> Self-Reflection: Take time to reflect on your thoughts, beliefs, and values Thoughts were i just sit and someone cooks for me...thoughts are i will do work and stocks and michevous funs
 Value: I feel like supporting everone

+> Emotions: Describe your emotions and feelings throughout the day.
 Overall I am satisifed from work perspective but I am missing something in life...shipra,,,

 ***************************************************************************************************************************************************************